hhollandmoritz/NWT_analyses/NWT_modeling/README.md

 __Get familiar with CLM__
 - [ ] Set up single point case at Harvard forest
+   - SP run went well with CLM5 forcings
+   - Still working on BGC run, spinup is giving me some issues.
 - [ ] Run with CLM5 forcings,
 - [ ] Run CLM5 with NEON data
 - [ ] Begin looking at output from SP and BGC simulations